NuHepMC/Spec/README.md

 #### G.C.3 Vector Exposure (Experimental)

 Each vector should contain a description of the exposure of the generator run.
 When simulating with some experimental exposure, often "protons on target" (POT), the exposure should be described.
-Two attributes are reserved for signalling the exposure simulated to consumers.
+Two attributes are reserved for signalling the exposure simulated to users.
 One or both can be provided.

 * type: `HepMC3::DoubleAttribute`, name: `"NuHepMC.Exposure.POT" `
 * type: `HepMC3::DoubleAttribute`, name: `"NuHepMC.Exposure.Livetime"`